The most underrated town in every state

 Pennsylvania: Lititz

 This is small-town America done by the book.
-As charming as they come, the little settlement in Lancaster County is filled with boutiques in historic buildings, family-run restaurants and compact museums plotting the town's history.
+As charming as they come, the little settlement in Lancaster County is filled with boutiques in historic buildings, family-run restaurants, and compact museums plotting the town's history.
 A sure crowd-pleaser is the Julius Sturgis Pretzel Bakery: here you can take an interactive tour and even roll your own pretzel.

 Rhode Island: Little Compton

 Rhode Island's Newport County is packed with cute coastal towns and Little Compton is one of them.
-The town has a long history which is unravelled through changing exhibitions at the Little Compton Historical Society.
-It's a joy to spend some time by the water too: South Shore Beach is small but picturesque, and the colourful boats bobbing on the Sakonnet River make a great photo op.
+The town has a long history which is unraveled through changing exhibitions at the Little Compton Historical Society.
+It's a joy to spend some time by the water too: South Shore Beach is small but picturesque, and the colorful boats bobbing on the Sakonnet River make a great photo op.

 South Carolina: Bluffton